 Under the modified accrual basis of accounting, receivables may be measurable but not available.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
-Reported deferred inflows of resources are those where asset recognition criteria have been met but for which revenue recognition criteria have not been met.
+Reported deferred inflows of resources are those where asset recognition criteria have been met but for which revenue recognition criteria have not been met, are reported as a deferred inflow of resources.